bsamek/evergreen-wiki/Commit-Queue.md

-Evergreen's commit queue merges changes after the merged code has passed a set of tests.
+Evergreen's commit queue merges changes after the code has passed a set of tests.

 # Rationale
-Gating every merge on a green build means the tracked branch is guaranteed to always be green.
+Gating every merge on a green build means every commit on the tracked branch had a green build.
 This way:
 * No one bases their work on broken code.
 * Every commit on the mainline branch is potentially releasable/deployable.